-Painting the Walls with Inspiration
+Painting The Walls With Inspiration

-YMCA Building – Kaitaki
+YMCA Building – Kaitiaki

-Irish artist Fin DAC’s mural Kaitiaki (the Māori word for ‘guardian) showcases elements of Māori culture and mythology and is a symbol of protection for the city.
+Irish artist Fin DAC’s mural Kaitiaki (the Māori word for 'guardian') showcases elements of Māori culture and mythology and is a symbol of protection for the city.
 Fin DAC is well known for his images depicting beautiful women, with eye masks, gorgeous clothes and elegant makeup.
 His style called ‘Urban Aesthetics’, combines modern urban stencil art and the traditional art of portrait.
-Check out the artwork Kaitaki - Fin DAC.
+Check out the artwork Kaitiaki - Fin DAC.

 Lichfield Street - Organic Matters